anandvamsi/kubernetes/4_Minikube.md

 Minikube is single node K8s cluster where master and worker node process resides in the single node. docker container pre-installed.
+Minikube is a lightweight Kubernetes (K8) installation, which can create a Virtual Machine (VM) on your local machine or in a cloud instance, which deploys a simple cluster containing only one nod

 minikube create a vbox on your laptop, kubectl is the client to connect the minikube.